Hawaiian ukulele parts

 The company Kala has designed an electro-acoustic bass ukulele with four strings but without frets.
 Although in the pictures we can see some lines, these are for reference, so that for beginners it will be more difficult to execute the chords on this ukulele.

-Something not to love is the Shadow U-Bass NFX electronics, which have an excellent sound and, together with the Shadow U-Bass Custom pickup system, offer a high quality combination.
+Something we also like is the Shadow U-Bass NFX electronics, which have an excellent sound and, together with the Shadow U-Bass Custom pickup system, offer a high quality combination.
 The company has decided to include a Deluxe U-Bass ukulele case so that your investment is secure.
-And generally speaking, the aesthetics of this instrument are top notch, it is simply beautiful to look at.
+And generally speaking, the aesthetics of this instrument are top notch, it's simply beautiful to look at.

 The Kala U-Bass Solid Spruce has a nice feel, is pleasant and responsive when performing scales.
-Playing ukulele chords can be a bit awkward, but it is not difficult to adapt.
+Playing ukulele chords can be a bit awkward, but it's not difficult to adapt.

 Generally speaking, not much can be said because, being a baritone or bass ukulele, it's not like we're allowed to slap either, because it's not designed for that.
 But for scales and some chords, the feel of this instrument is fine.

 When describing the woods we said that, in theory, this combination should work because it adds so much to the bass.
-But from our perspective, it does not work as well as expected, because it is too low, until it is cloying and in many cases the notes are not understood.
-For this reason, you should not choose woods that only feed the low frequencies, but there must be a balance, in which some provide brightness while others strengthen the mids.
-The lid can do its best to boost the bass.
+But from our perspective, it doesn't work as well as expected, because it's too low, to the point of cloying, and in many cases the notes are not understood.
+For this reason, you should not choose woods that only feed the low frequencies, there must be a balance, in which some provide brightness while others strengthen the mids.
+The top can do its best to boost the bass.

 However, the preamplifier is excellent.
 We love it because the basses take on an exquisite frequency and the mids are a dream, the best thing about this Kala ukulele.